Affordable Housing and Sustainable Design: The Goals Are Aligned

 Egger maintains there are many things that can be done to an affordable housing property to make it healthier for residents and perform better “that do not cost a cent.”
 She points to low-VOC paint, low-flush toilets, and the investments in energy efficiency that pay dividends in the long run.
 “I do not think it is a question of … should I build sustainable or should I build affordable.
 You can do both at the same time,” says Egger.

 But for some developers, the bottom line is still the bottom line.
 There is only so much funding that is available to build affordable housing, and there is an enormous need.
 “For better or worse, my approach on a deal-by-deal basis is how can I green up my project enough to satisfy QAP requirements (state funding requirements) without killing the budget,” wrote Peter Serafino to BuildingGreen.
-He is a nonprofit developer with Way Finders in Springfield, Massachusetts.
+He was formerly a nonprofit developer with Way Finders in Springfield, Massachusetts.
 “Not an ideal strategy.
 It is reflective of financial reality.”

 Cohen, N. (2017, October 6).
 Affordable Housing and Sustainable Design: The Goals Are Aligned.
 Retrieved from https://www.buildinggreen.com/feature/affordable-housing-and-sustainable-design-goals-are-aligned